privcount/privcount/test/README.markdown

 8. Check the events file actually has some entries: head -10 events.txt wc -l events.txt
+9. Append the extreme test events to the events file: cat extreme_events.txt >> events.txt
+   We don't parse DNS_RESOLVED events, so they are kept separate in extreme_dns_resolved_events.txt
-8. Test the new events file in privcount using: test/run_test.sh -I . -x -s inject
+10. Test the new events file in privcount using: test/run_test.sh -I . -x -s inject

 Each chutney client conntects via a random exit.
 If you use a chutney flavour